 - Use your touch-sensitive Tablet/ PC to quickly scribble or draw something by hand (way faster than typing).

-- Easily record audio (including a whole lecture).
+- Quickly record audio (including a whole lecture).

 - Organize your life with even better lists.
 (Easily manage assignments, schedules, activities, etc.)